 This type of equine life insurance coverage is generally available for healthy horses between the ages of 24 hours to 20 years.

-Another type of mortality coverage that is available as an alternative to Full or General Mortality is often referred to an Extended Named Perils or Limited Perils or Limited Mortality coverage.
+Another type of mortality coverage that is available as an alternative to Full Mortality is often referred to an Extended Named Perils or Limited Perils or Limited Mortality coverage.
 This type of horse life insurance policy covers only if the horse dies as a result of a limited number of specifically named causes that are spelled out in the policy, such as fire, lighting, or flood.
 If your horse is still valuable, but ineligible for Full Mortality, you may want to consider this coverage.

 Insured Value